Transgender parents conceiving children

 What happens if my child is born through surrogacy and I am a transgender parent?

-Surrogacy is where someone carries a pregnancy for you without intending to act as a parent.
+Surrogacy is where someone else carries a pregnancy for you without intending to act as a parent.
 If you are considering surrogacy to create your family you will need to work through your options and decide whether you want to look for a surrogate in the UK or to follow an international surrogacy path.
 Find out more about surrogacy in the UK.
 Find out more about international surrogacy.

 Under UK law, your surrogate will initially be treated as your child’s legal mother and, if she is married, her spouse or civil partner will be your child’s other legal parent.
 If your child is born in the UK this is what will be recorded on your child’s initial birth certificate; if your child is born outside the UK the initial birth certificate will be registered according to the law in the country where your child is born, although will not be recognised by UK law.

 As the intended parent/s, you then need to make a court application after the birth to become your child’s legal parent/s for the purposes of UK law.
 This is a court process designed to remedy the legal issues in surrogacy cases, and it fully and permanently transfers legal parenthood to the intended parent/s.
 You can make a joint application if you are a couple or you can apply as a single parent, although you (or at least one of you if you are a couple) needs to be your child’s biological parent to be eligible.
-At the end of the court process your child will be issued with a UK birth certificate (or a replacement UK birth certificate) which recognises the transfer of parenthood.
-The birth certificate issued after a parental order is made records all parents, irrespective of their gender identity, as ‘parents’.
-Find out more about parental orders after surrogacy.

 How does UK law work if I already have children when I transition?